Infinitely many pairs of primes $p$ and $p+2$: Special 4 sieve and its properties

 \textbf{Proof.} Like lemma 3.2.

 \begin{definition} In case $n_{m-1,1}<n_{m,1}$, we call the ordinate number $p_m$ the jump point. \end{definition}

 \begin{lemma} There exist infinitely many jump points. \end{lemma}

-\textbf{Proof.} Like lemma 3.4.
+\textbf{Proof.} Like lemma 3.3.

 We need a result on single sieve(i.e. when we sieve $p_{i}$, we remove the multiple of $p_{i}$ only) as follows. \begin{lemma} All the composite numbers in $(p_{m},p_{m+1}^{2})$ are removed out by single sieve of $p_{0},p_{1},...,p_{m}$.
-Hence all elements in post-sieve set are primes.$^*$ \end{lemma} \textbf{Proof.} Any composite numbers in $(p_{m},p_{m+1}^{2})$ contains a factor less than $p_{m+1}$.
+Hence all elements in post-sieve set are primes.\footnote{It should be noted that the post-sieve set is not empty.} \end{lemma} \textbf{Proof.} Any composite numbers in $(p_{m},p_{m+1}^{2})$ contains a factor less than $p_{m+1}$.
 And this factor contains a prime factor of $p_{0}, p_{1},...,p_{m}$.
-Hence lemma 6.5 is proved.
+Hence lemma 6.4 is proved.

 \begin{definition} A prime quaternary $\{z,z+2,z+6,z+8\}$ with its first number $z=n_{m,1}~(m\geq 0)$.
 We call it a solution of special 4 sieve. \end{definition}

 In 0'th step of sieve $n_{0,1}=3$, $3+2=5$, $3+6=9$, $3+8=11$.
 Hence we do not get any prime quaternary solution.